The tropics remain active this first weekend of October, though no system poses a direct threat at this time.

 Farther east, a tropical wave near Africa is sparking a large area of disorganized showers and thunderstorms.

-Conditions could gradually become more favorable for development, and the NHC gives this wave a 50% chance of forming into a tropical depression by late next week near or east of the Lesser Antilles.
+Conditions could gradually become more favorable for development.
+The NHC gives this wave a low chance of forming within the next two days, but a 60% chance of forming into a tropical depression by late next week near or east of the Lesser Antilles.